 legal strategy and obviated the need for costly and time-consuming reevaluation."

 Unlike a treating therapist or testifying expert, a forensic consultant functions under the cover of the attorney's work product.
-And since documentation review does not involve diagnosis, treatment, evaluation, or prevention of a disorder, it is not the professional practice of psychology.
-This enables Dr. Lerner to consult regularly with attorneys across the country.
+And since record review does not involve diagnosis, treatment, evaluation, or prevention of a disorder, it is not the professional practice of psychology.
+This enables Dr. Lerner to consult with attorneys across the country.

-Dr. Lerner coined the term "Personal Psychological Injury" to address the often overlooked and minimized psychological and functional damages caused by traumatic events.
+Dr. Lerner introduced the term Personal Psychological Injury to address the often overlooked and minimized psychological and functional damages caused by traumatic events.
 He has served as an expert witness for both plaintiffs and defendants in legal matters involving:

 • child abuse

-• sexual mollestation
+• sexual assault

 • sexual harassment